-Full name or registered name of the member Term of office Functions fulfilled within the Company Other positions currently held in other companies Other positions and functions in other companies over the last five years, but not exer- cised at the date of this regis- tration document Mr. Jean-Luc Lemercier First appointed: January 2, 2017 Term of office: Until GM to approve the accounts for year ending December 31, 2021 Independent director Corporate officer Edwards Lifesciences None Dr Michael Mack First appointed: January 2, 2017 Term of office: Until GM to approve the accounts for year ending December 31, 2021 Independent director None None
+Full name or registered name of the member and business address Term of office Functions fulfilled within the Company Other positions currently held in other companies Previous other positions and functions in other companies over the last five years Mr. Jean-Luc Lemercier First appointed: January 2, 2017 Edwards Lifesciences Chemin du Clusel 1 1261 Le Vaud Switzerland Term of office: Until GM to approve the accounts for year ending December 31, 2021 Independent director Corporate officer Edwards Lifesciences None Dr Michael Mack First appointed: January 2, 2017 The Heart Hospital Baylor Plano 1100 Allied Drive 4708 Alliance - S. 500 TX 75093 Plano USA Term of office: Until GM to approve the accounts for year ending December 31, 2021 Independent director None None regulatory authorities (including designated professional bodies) in the last five years; and no director has been prevented by a court from acting as a member of an administrative, management or supervisory board of an issuer or from taking part in the management or conduct of the affairs of an issuer over the past five years.